RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

 In the following, we describe all the required files and tools needed to run our workflow.

-.. note:: For a detailed step by step tutorial of our workflow on a sample dataset, please refer to our :ref:`example-workflow <example-workflow:Example-workflow>`.
+.. note:: For a detailed step by step tutorial of our workflow on a sample dataset, please refer to our :ref:`example-workflow <example:Example-workflow>`.

 Tools
 =====